Magician357/website/README.md

 Feel free to take any part of this website for yourself, just please make sure to credit me.

+Also please message me or something if you want to use it.

 This is just a suggestion, however, and this website is under the [MIT license](https://opensource.org/license/mit/).

 I doubt you would want to anyway, since it is probably not efficient.